 - As the title suggests, Sister Princess is full of this, particularly with the older sisters to their brother: one actively flirts with him, one gets from him a hairpin that used to be another man's gift to his wife, and one was his lover in a previous life.
 Oh, and all of them get to have a fake wedding with him.
 And that's just the start.

-- In Naruto, after he meets her in the mindscape, the Naruto/Kushina subtext was really blatant, with him calling her "beautiful" (a "babe" in the English transation), her blushing multiple times...
+- After he meets her in the mindscape, the Naruto/Kushina subtext was really blatant, with him calling her "beautiful" (a "babe" in the English transation), her blushing multiple times, and so on.
 Naruto only states this after she told him that she considers herself unattractive.
-Naruto's father later notes that Sakura (whom Naruto has long had feelings for) is eerily similar to Kushina, so it's hard to tell whether Naruto acts the way he does because Kushina reminds him of Sakura... or if it's the other way around.
+Naruto's father later notes that Sakura (whom Naruto has long had feelings for) is eerily similar to Kushina, so it's hard to tell whether Naruto acts the way he does because Kushina reminds him of Sakura, or if it's the other way around.

 - In chapters 589 and 590, Sasuke and Itachi both admit that they love each other, and the word for 'love' is the deeply romantic aishiteru.
 Yes, you can argue it was done in a brotherly way.

 - Neji and Hinata often give this vibe, every time they have screentime together.
 Although they are supposed to come off as half-siblings (though they're technically cousins), they strangely give a romantic vibe mixed in that apparent familial affection.
 Even though they're not considered incest in quite a lot of Asian countries, which is why the creators have added clear subtext between them in particular spin-offs and movies.